How do you go from four letters to 20 amino acids?

 Use this resource to answer the questions that follow.

-3. The genetic code is universal, unambiguous, and redundant.
-Explain what this means and why it is important.
+- The genetic code is universal, unambiguous, and redundant.
+Explain what this means.